SparkPost/support-docs/content/docs/my-account-and-profile/sso.md

 ### Can the user role be changed after a SSO user has been created?
 Yes, an admin user can change the user role for any user (including SSO users) at any time.

-### Is there a way to bypass SSO once its enabled?
+### Is there a way to bypass SSO once it's enabled?
 An admin can disable SSO by following the steps in the "Disable Single Sign-On" section above.

 ### Can I use both SSO and multi-factor authentication (MFA)?